 What is a point to point network?

-A Point to Point (Data link) provides a path from one fixed point to another.
+A Point to Point or P2P (Data link) provides a path from one fixed point to another.
 This will allow streamline communication links between two points.
-Point-to-point networks consist of two nodes connected by the internet & is usually delivered on a dedicated leased line.
+Local Point-to-point networks consist of two nodes connected by the internet & is usually delivered on a dedicated leased line.

-You can also get MPLS networks (Layer 2 circuit).
-This is a point-to-point Layer 2 connection that transports traffic by MPLS or another tunnelling technology on the ISP’s network.
+Options also include MPLS networks (Layer 2 circuit).
+This is a point-to-point Layer 2 connection that transports traffic by MPLS or another tunneling technology on the ISP’s network.

 Point to Point diagram

-This aids all parties involved with the project management of setting up the network & helps ensure the types of networks have the correct types of network devices, enabling a successful set up.
+This aids setting up the network & helps ensure the types of networks have the correct network devices, enabling a successful set up.

 The types of topology in Point to point networks

-A point to point networks use different types of topology to connect two internet nodes via an internet connection.
+A P2P network uses different types of topology to connect two internet nodes via an internet connection.
 The nodes will then transfer data to each other via a full fibre line.

 A few small-scale examples of this are a two PC’s communicating via modems, a PC communicating with a printer via a cable etc. In conclusion, Point to Point just means transferring data from one point to another.